-Midwife International supports midwives and clinics that provide education and training programs for in-country midwives, worldwide.
-If you are from Latin America, Southeast Asia or Africa and want to support midwifery training programs in your region, please contact us to learn more about our current partners or to recommend new partnerships.
+Midwife International supports midwives and clinics that provide education and training programs for in-country midwives, worldwide, with a focus on Latin America, Southeast Asia and Sub-Saharan Africa.
+If you are interested in supporting or requesting support for midwifery training programs in those regions, please contact us to learn more about our current partners or to recommend new partnerships.

 If you are looking for opportunities to study holistic midwifery, international women's leadership and holistic health, please check out the Birth Institute, for more information about upcoming programs and courses.